NeuroJSON/zmat/README.rst

 If you want to add this path permanently, you need to type "``pathtool``", browse to the zmat root folder and add to the list, then click "Save".
-Then, run "``rehash``" in MATLAB, and type "``which zmat``", if you see an output, that means ZMax is installed for MATLAB/Octave.
+Then, run "``rehash``" in MATLAB, and type "``which zmat``", if you see an output, that means ZMat is installed for MATLAB/Octave.

 If you use MATLAB in a shared environment such as a Linux server, the best way to add path is to type